weilandia/coding-for-managers/javascript-2/lecture-notes.md

 With jQuery, you'll be using the `$` function to select and manipulate DOM items.
 To select an item, simply pass a string identifier (using familiar CSS selectors like element name (`div`), class name (`.content`), or id name (`#main_title`)) into the function.

-The element or elements you get returned from that function call are not WRAPPED elements.
+The element or elements you get returned from that function call are WRAPPED elements.
 They are WRAPPED with jQuery functionality -- they now have powerful methods and properties bestowed upon them by the library.
 How do we access those methods and properties?
 Use `dot notation` to call methods and access properties, just like we did in Ruby and vanilla JS:

 ```js
 element = $(".some-class-name");